Analysis | Biden’s big bet: He can remake the economy without any negative side effects

 Taken together, Biden’s three major economic policies ― the emergency spending bill, the infrastructure plan and this latest family plan ― represent a massive boost in government investment in the economy and a significant increase in the incomes of lower-income Americans who stand to gain the most from the various programs and tax changes.

 “It is not enough to restore where we were before the pandemic.
-We need to build a stronger economy that does not leave anyone behind – we need to build back better,” wrote the White House in its announcement of the American Families Plan.
+We need to build a stronger economy that does not leave anyone behind ― we need to build back better,” read the White House announcement of the American Families Plan.

 Economists, even on the Democratic side, say Biden is taking a gamble.
-If his team’s assumptions are correct that inflation can be kept under control while job options expand for many lower and middle-class Americans, it will be a significant policy win.
-But there’s also a chance his strategy leads to unwanted side effects like higher inflation that former Clinton and Obama adviser Larry Summers and others have warned about.
+If his team’s assumptions are correct that inflation can be kept under control while job options expand for many lower- and middle-class Americans, it will be a significant policy win.
+But there is also a chance his strategy leads to unwanted side effects like higher inflation that Larry Summers, former adviser to Presidents Bill Clinton and Barack Obama, has joined others in warning about.

-Inflation is the economic equivalent of a termite problem, it can often go under the radar for years and by the time it surfaces as a major red flag, it takes dramatic action to reverse its effects, such as having to send the U.S. economy into a recession to end the 1970s inflation problem.
+Inflation is the economic equivalent of a termite problem.
+It can often go under the radar for years and by the time it surfaces as a major red flag, it takes dramatic action to reverse its effects, such as having to send the U.S. economy into a recession to end the 1970s inflation problem.

-For now, Federal Reserve Chair Jerome H. Powell pledges he can keep inflation under control and that the economy can afford to have inflation a little high for a while since it has been so low for so long.
+For now, Federal Reserve Chair Jerome H. Powell pledges he can keep inflation under control and that the economy can afford to have inflation a little high for a while because it has been so low for so long.
 But any sign that is changing will cause a quick reaction in markets, dinging confidence in the recovery.

-“If there’s a unifying theme from both [Powell and Biden], it’s a desire to move quickly and impose massive medicine in a bold experiment to drive the economy — and employment — much higher despite the obvious inflation risks," wrote Greg Valliere of AGF asset management in a note to clients.
+“If there’s a unifying theme from both [Powell and Biden], it’s a desire to move quickly and impose massive medicine in a bold experiment to drive the economy — and employment — much higher despite the obvious inflation risks," Greg Valliere of AGF asset management wrote in a note to clients.
 "At what point could the Biden and Powell medicine become an overdose?
 We may find out this summer.”

-A more nuanced debate is taking shape over whether Biden’s policies might dissuade some lower-income Americans from returning to work, especially parents who are slated to begin receiving monthly child payments in July.
-Already, fast food companies and other restaurants are complaining they can’t find enough workers.
-Many progressive economists argue if low-wage jobs paid more and didn’t have such harsh conditions, people would be more eager to return to work.
+A more nuanced debate is taking shape over whether Biden’s policies might dissuade some lower-income Americans from returning to work, especially parents who are slated to begin receiving monthly child payments in July on top of stimulus payments and, for some, an extra $300 a week in unemployment.
+Already, fast food companies and other restaurants are complaining they cannot find enough workers.
+Many progressive economists argue if low-wage jobs paid more and did not have such harsh conditions, people would be more eager to return to work.

 For many in Congress, the tax debate is likely to be the most fraught.
-Tax changes on the wealthy would impact individuals and families earning over $400,000.
-And tax changes on corporations, while popular, often end up getting passed on to consumers in the form of higher prices or lower wages.
-And it can hurt long-run growth if businesses scale back on investments in new products and technologies.
+The higher income tax on the wealthy would affect individuals and families earning over $400,000.
+The tax changes on corporations, while popular, often end up getting passed on to consumers in the form of higher prices or lower wages.
+If businesses scale back on investments in new products and technologies, it can hurt long-run growth.

 But the Biden team is betting that Americans are ready to embrace bigger government that delivers more services and benefits to them, especially after two deep recessions and years of lackluster middle-class income growth.